Escape-Technologies/docs/docs/06-custom-tests/03-Detectors.md

 ### Properties

-- `is:` The scan type is exactly this
+- `is`: The scan type is exactly this
-- `is_not:` The scan type is not this type
+- `is_not`: The scan type is not this type
-- `in:` The scan type is in this list
+- `in`: The scan type is in this list

 ---